yodai-yodai/yodai-yodai/README.md

 👯 I’m looking to collaborate on localization.

-🔭 I’m currently working on translating FastAPI Docs in Japanese.
+🔭 I’m currently working on translating FastAPI Docs to Japanese.

 📫 How to reach me:
 * Twitter [@yodai_u_u](https://x.com/yoda_i_u_u)